Jupyter Guide

 When setting up JupyterLab, the following will happen:

-• uv will be downloaded to your local machine and used to set up a virtual environment (venv).
-UV is extremely fast and a great replacement tool for many common python tools (pipenv, pip-compile, install, etc.)
+• uv will create and manage a Python virtual environment in .venv/ containing all required packages. uv is extremely fast and a great replacement tool for many common python tools (pipenv, pip-compile, install, etc.)

-• venv will be created using the python version and packages (and their dependecies) as defined in pyproject.toml
+• A virtual python environment will be created using uv and the python version and packages (and their dependencies) defined in pyproject.toml

-• JupyterLab will be built withint the venv
+• JupyterLab will be built within the venv

 Installation Instructions

-1. Prerequisites - before installing please make sure your system is setup with the following:
+1. Prerequisites - before installing please make sure the following are installed on your local machine:

 • Pip3 (usually aliased as pip).